pensierinmusica/hermes-js/README.md

 Hermes JS is a universal action dispatcher for JavaScript apps.
 It facilitates the design and management of action flows, both for interacting with the UI and with back-end / third-party services.

-In case you wonder, the library name name is inspired by the [Greek messenger of the gods](https://en.wikipedia.org/wiki/Hermes).
+In case you wonder, the library name is inspired by the [Greek messenger of the gods](https://en.wikipedia.org/wiki/Hermes).

 ## Overview